SermoDigital/bolt/README.md

 *_There is much more detailed information in [the godoc](http://godoc.org/github.com/SermoDigital/bolt)_*

-This implementation attempts to follow the best practices as per the Bolt specification, but also implements compatibility with Golang's `sql.driver` interface.
+This implementation attempts to follow the best practices as per the Bolt specification, but also implements compatibility with Go's `sql.driver` interface.

 As such, these interfaces closely match the `sql.driver` interfaces, but they also provide Neo4j Bolt specific functionality in addition to the `sql.driver` interface.